GeoscienceAustralia/ptha/ptha_access/UPDATES.md

 Furthermore, the VAUS approach may facilitate greater computational efficiency because it involves fewer degrees of freedom*.
-Considering the large uncertainties in scenario generation, and the fact that both the (bias-adjusted) VAUS and HS methods lead to a similar offshore hazard for Australia, currently it seems reasonable to consider both approaches.
+Considering the large uncertainties in scenario generation, and the fact that both the (bias-adjusted) VAUS and HS methods lead to a similar offshore hazard for Australia, it seems reasonable to try both approaches.

 * Both the [PTHA18 report](http://dx.doi.org/10.11636/Record.2018.041) and
 [the PAGEOPH paper](https://link.springer.com/article/10.1007/s00024-019-02299-w)